Kerwindows/around-react/README.md

 - Improvements

 **Intro**
 This is a project that creates a social media type platform similar to Instagram with the ability to like photos/places.
 This project is the enhanced version of project 4 [Around the US](https://github.com/Kerwindows/web_project_4) .
-Built using vanilla JaveScript.
+Built using React.
 This code was refactored to implement React.

 **Project Features and Technologies**